truenas/middleware/docs/userguide/index.rst

 As seen in the example shown in Figure 12.1c, entries for the installed PBI will appear in the following locations:

-* the Installed tab of Plugins
+* the "Installed" tab of "Plugins"

 * the Plugins section of the tree

 * the Jails section of the tree

-The entry in the Installed tab of Plugins will display the plugin name and version, the name of the PBI that was installed, the name of the jail that was created, whether the application status is ON or OFF, and a button to delete the application and its associated jail.
+The entry in the "Installed" tab of Plugins will display the plugin name and version, the name of the PBI that was installed, the name of the jail that was created, whether the application status is ON or OFF, and a button to delete the application and its associated jail.
 If a newer version of the application is available, a button to update the application will also appear.

 The "Service status" of a PBI must be turned to "ON" before the installed application is available.
-Before starting the service, check to see if it has any configuration options by clicking its entry in the Plugins section of the tree.
+Before starting the service, check to see if it has any configuration options by clicking its entry in the "Plugins" section of the tree.
 If the application is configurable, this will open a graphical screen that contains its available configuration options.
 The options that are available will vary by PBI.
 PBIs which are not configurable will instead display a message with a hyperlink for accessing the software.
 That hyperlink will not work until the PBI is started.